-- housing, clients referred by Adult Social Care and Health will be placed in Band 2, unless there is an urgent need to move in line with the Band 1 criteria. - 3.12 Where a young person is identified by Children's Services as ready to move on to other accommodation the young person will be placed in Band 2 or 3 subject to community contribution (unless there is an urgent need to move in line with the Band 1 criteria).
-The amount and type of contribution may vary for young people and the housing needs officer will have discretion to assess this as set out in Annex 3 to this scheme.
+3.21 Where a young person is identified by Children's Services as ready to move on to other accommodation, the young person will be placed in Band 2 or 3 subject to Community Contribution (unless there is an urgent need to move in line with the Band 1 criteria).
+The amount and type of contribution may vary for young people and the Housing Needs Officer will have discretion to assess this as set out in Annex 3 of this Allocations Scheme.